dialect-map/dialect-map-ui/README.md

 ```

 ### Testing
-Project testing is performed using [Jest][jest-webpage].
+Project testing is performed using [Jest][webpage-jest].
 In order to run the tests:

 ```shell
 make test